For all the nutrition enthusiasts out there is a Twitter account going to benefit you?

 I reached out to the good people of Twitter for some extra input.
 Dr Emma Becket, a molecular nutritionist and keen science communicator has shared some of her thoughts on why she also believes Twitter is an awesome platform for nutrition professionals.

-A few pointers for successful Twitter usage, solely based on my obvious expertise in the area, I do have whopping 364 followers.
+A few pointers for successful Twitter usage, solely based on my obvious expertise in the area, I do have a whopping 504 followers.